 Suspend and Hibernation

-Hibernation is ultimate motivation that suspend2-sources is preferred over gentoo-sources.
+The suspend2-sources is preferred over gentoo-sources due to the hibernation.
 Just follow this HOWTO to get things done.
-The inline help in configuration is quite straightforward, to take the advantage of fbsplash, link the livecd-2007.0 fbsplash theme to suspend2, then enable the fbsplash in various .conf
+The inline help in configuration is quite straightforward, to take the advantage of fbsplash, link the livecd-2007.0 fbsplash theme to suspend2, then enable the fbsplash in various configuration files.

 And here are some misc options that help: